domRiddle/ASF/IPC.md

 `AvatarHash` is `string` type that contains Steam avatar hash being used by given bot.
 It's possible to use this value for building URL pointing to user's avatar on Steam CDN.
 Can be `null` if user didn't set his avatar.

 `IsPlayingPossible` is `bool` type that specifies if account being used by a bot can be used for automatic idling.
 This property will be `false` when Steam library of the account is being used elsewhere, either normally, or via family sharing.
+This property affects only remote logins and does not cover its own account (so if account is not being used anywhere else, `IsPlayingPossible` will always be true, even if bot is actively idling games right now).

 `SteamID` is `ulong` unique steamID identificator of currently logged in account in 64-bit form.
 This property will have a value of `0` if bot is not logged in to Steam Network (therefore it can be used for telling if account is logged in or not).